uNetworking/SuperCereal/README.md

 <div align="center"><img src="al.jpg" /></div>

-**SuperCereal** is a simple and efficient JSON serialization library for Go.
-Unlike most other serializers it doesn't operate using an intermediary tree data structure (think "DOM") but instead exposes a set of simple fuction calls to directly control the JSON generation (a la "SAX").
-This makes for a very lightweight and efficient JSON serialization process where most execution paths incur no memory allocations.
+`SuperCereal` is a simple and efficient JSON serialization library for Go.
+Unlike most other serializers it doesn't operate using an intermediary tree data structure (think "DOM").
+This allows for a very lightweight and efficient JSON serialization process without any memory allocations in hot execution paths.

-### Simple
+#### Simple
 With an object oriented & generic design it only takes a few lines to generate JSON:
 ```go
 // Allocates memory, keep it alive and reuse it for many serializations!